-The illustration below and its defining chart on Page 7, provide the location, description and basic function of the Hybrid system components.
+The illustration below and the call-out chart on Page 8 provide the location, description and basic function of the hybrid system components.

 NOTE: All high-voltage wires and harnesses are wrapped in orange-colored insulation.

 NOTE: Fusion Hybrid shown, MKZ Hybrid similar.